Find out what your car is worth

 • Less than 200,000 km at the time of sale

-• Sold vehicles only (pending and unsold vehicles are excluded)
+• Sold vehicles only

 References to “cars” include both sedans and hatchbacks, while SUVs and trucks are categorized separately.
 This segmentation helps reflect real-world buyer preferences across different body styles.